There’s a saying that change is the only constant in life. It may be cliche. But it rings true, especially for brands and retailers.

 Pretty disheartening, huh?
 But it’s not all gloom and doom for brands and retailers.
 We promise.

-Of course, there are myriad factors that contribute to the success (or failure) of a new product.
+Of course, myriad factors contribute to a new product's success (or failure).
 Some of those factors are out of your control.
-But a lot of others are in your control.
+But a lot of others are in your possession.

-In fact, we have identified four key best practices for launching any new product.
-These are intended to provide you with the focus necessary to drive meaningful impact.
-By adopting these proven practices, you’ll set yourself up for the most successful product launch possible.
+We have identified four essential best practices for launching any new product.
+These are intended to give you the focus necessary to drive meaningful impact.
+These proven practices will prepare you for the most successful product launch possible.

 How Product Sampling Works

-Product sampling involves sending out free samples of a product, and then asking for reviews from those who received a sample.
-The reviews are then displayed on your product page when you launch your new product.
+Product sampling involves sending out free product samples and then asking for reviews from those who received a piece.
+The reviews are displayed on your product page when you launch your new product.

-Product sampling is a great option if you’re launching a new product on your own direct-to-consumer site.
+Product sampling is a great option if launching a new product on your direct-to-consumer site.

-However, you should also consider product sampling if you’re launching a new product that’ll be available on a retailer’s site.
+However, it would be best to consider the product sample excellent if you’re launching a new product on a retailer’s site.

-Product sampling is really simple – especially if you work with the right sampling partner.
-But it’s also a really effective way to collect a large volume of high quality content – fast.
+Product sampling is simple – primarily if you work with the right sampling partner.
+But it’s also an effective way to collect a large volume of high-quality content – fast.

 And the reviews that result from the campaign are high quality.
-In fact, reviews that result from PowerReviews sampling campaigns are an average of 29% longer than those generated from other sampling programs.
+Reviews that result from PowerReviews sampling campaigns are an average of 29% longer than those generated from other sampling programs.

-When you hear the phrase “product sampling,” you might think of low cost consumer packaged goods, like toothpaste or shampoo.
-But the reality is, product sampling can be effective across a wide range of product categories.
+When you hear “product sampling,” you might think of low-cost consumers' packaged goods, like toothpaste or shampoo.
+But product sampling can be effective across a wide range of product categories.

-Here at PowerReviews, we’ve planned and executed pre-launch product sampling campaigns for products ranging from makeup and sparkling water to strollers and mattresses – and everything in between.
+Here at PowerReviews, we’ve planned and executed pre-launch product sampling—products ranging from makeup and sparkling water to strollers and mattresses – and everything in between.

 Time Your Product Sampling Campaign Right

-It’s important to time your sampling campaign right.
-A best practice is to launch your sampling campaign at least 10 weeks ahead of your planned product launch.
+It’s essential to time your sampling campaign right.
+A best practice is launching your sampling campaign at least ten weeks before your planned product launch.
 That way, you have enough time to identify your sampling audience, send out samples, and request reviews.
 Again, the right sampling partner will do all the heavy lifting for you.

-Once your campaign has wrapped, you’ll have plenty of reviews to display on your product page on the day you launch your new product.
-This content will boost shoppers’ confidence – and increase their likelihood of giving your new product a try.
+Once your campaign has wrapped, you’ll have plenty of reviews to display correctly on your product page when you launch your new product.
+This content will boost shoppers’ confidence and increase their likelihood of trying your new product.

 Collect Visual Content, Too

-A survey found that over three-quarters (77%) of consumers always or regularly look for visual content from other shoppers who have purchased a product.
+A survey found that over three-quarters of essential consumers consistently or regularly look for picture content from other shoppers who have purchased a product.
 And a third of Gen Z shoppers won’t buy a product if there are no user-generated photos or videos available for it.

-If user-generated visual content is important to you (and it should be), consider collecting it as part of your product sampling campaign.
-Those who sampled your new offering should be able to easily upload a photo or video of the product in action right from the review submission form.
+If user-generated visual content is essential to you (and should be), consider collecting it as part of your product sampling campaign.
+Those who sampled your new offering can easily upload a photo or video of the product in action right from the review submission form.